OpenDFDL/ibmDFDLCrossTester/README.md

 The first released version of Daffodil with support for cross-testing is 2.3.0.

-(Note: As of this writing, version 2.3.0 is not yet released, so a development snapshot must be used.
-If using a development snapshot, the dependency will end with something like "2.3.0-SNAPSHOT" or maybe "latest.integration".
-You must insure that you have a locally published snapshot of that branch - that is, do sbt publishLocal.)

 Download and install the developer edition of IBM DFDL.

 This is part of the IBM App Connect Enterprise (ACE) product.